 As I’ve learned, don’t stop with a piece of content once you post it to your website.
 You never know, you could be a few shares away from reaching many potential customers.

-The best way to utilize this content marketing tip is to make sharing content as important as creating it.
+This pointer becomes one of the most effective ecommerce content marketing strategies when you think of sharing content as being as important as creating it.
 Dedicate time to sharing blog posts, company news, and other original content.